soundbtc/covid-19/index.md

 <p>
 <h1>What is Bitcoin?</h1>
 <h2>History</h2>
-<p>Bitcoin is considered as the money of the internet.
-It was created in 2008 by a person or persons with the pseudonym, Satoshi Nakamoto.</p>
+<p>Bitcoin was created in 2008 by a person or persons with the pseudonym, Satoshi Nakamoto.</p>
+<p>Bitcoin is an electric form of currency that lives on the internet.
+You are able to send and receive Bitcoin without a middle-man.
+No banks, no or credit lenders involved! </p>
+<p>Because Bitcoin lives on its blockchain, it does
+<p>Bitcoin
 <h2>Whitepaper</h2>
+<p>November 2008 was when someone by the name of Satoshi Nakamoto published Bitcoin's Whitepaper.
+Here Satoshi told us their solution for the Double Spending problem.
+This is where regular fiat currencies are subject to being double spent because banks are inefficient with verifying funds.
 </p>

 <p>